Drinks in Turkey: 5 Traditional Turkish Drinks You Can’t Miss! 2023

 When you find it on the streets, however, it will be much more like a milky drink that is dusted with cinnamon.

-It is also only seen on the streets during the winter months, though can be purchased at some coffee shops year round.
+It is also only seen on the streets during the winter months, though can be purchased at some coffee shops year-round.

 So if you happen to find yourself wandering through Istanbul on a winter’s day, make sure you do so with a Salep in hand.

-3. Rakı – the national Turkish alcoholic drink
+3. Rakı – national alcohol

 Raki is to Turkey as Vodka is to Russia.
 (Who said that SAT prep would never come in handy).